intel-analytics/text-generation-webui/README.md

 ![Image text](https://github.com/intel-analytics/text-generation-webui/blob/8ebee0651dd56012c4a9e0ba6932efec4c7d1b2e/readme_folder/image1.png)

-#### 4.2 Enable BigDL-LLM Optimizations
+#### 4.2 Enable IPEX-LLM Optimizations
-Text-Generation-WebUI supports multiple backends, including `BigDL-LLM`, `Transformers`, `llama.cpp`, etc (the default backend is `BigDL-LLM`).
-You may select the BigDL-LLM backend as below to enable low-bit optimizations.
+Text-Generation-WebUI supports multiple backends, including `IPEX-LLM`, `Transformers`, `llama.cpp`, etc (the default backend is `IPEX-LLM`).
+You may select the IPEX-LLM backend as below to enable low-bit optimizations.

 Then please select the device according to your device (the default device is `GPU`).